-On-Campus: Any building or property owned or controlled by the university within the same reasonably contiguous geographic area and used by the university in direct support of, or in any manner related to, the institution's educational purposes, including residence halls.
-Additionally, any building or property reasonably contiguous that is owned by the university, but controlled by another, is frequently used by students, and supports institutional purposes.
+On-Campus: Any building or property owned or controlled by SEBTS within the same reasonably contiguous geographic area and used by SEBTS in direct support of, or in any manner related to, the institution's educational purposes, including residence halls.
+Additionally, any building or property reasonably contiguous that is owned by SEBTS, but controlled by another, is frequently used by students, and supports institutional purposes.

-Non-Campus: Any off-campus building or property owned or controlled by a student organization that is officially recognized by the university.
-Any off-campus building or property owned or controlled by the university that is used in direct support of, or in relation to, the university's educational purpose and is frequently used by students.
+Non-Campus: Any off-campus building or property owned or controlled by a student organization that is officially recognized by SEBTS.
+Any off-campus building or property owned or controlled by SEBTS that is used in direct support of, or in relation to, the SEBTS's educational purpose and is frequently used by students.